Report | Annual Statistical Risk Assessments

 Consistently high-risk countries

-In addition to the top three, a few countries have appeared near the top of our rankings for several years but have yet to experience a new mass killing episode in that period.
+In addition to Pakistan, Afghanistan, and the DRC, a few other countries have appeared near the top of our rankings for several years.

 Significant shifts in ranking